NSSAC/SIMBA_Schelling/README.md

 ## Running the Simba-Schelling model
-NEED UPDDATES HERE

-- Execute run.sh to start SIMBA service
-- data/config.json to define module paths and execution order
+- Define module paths and execution order in simba\_schelling/data/config.json
 - Edit the configuration script to reference Schelling environment path and execution variables as defined in simba\_schelling/data/config.json.
 - Edit configuration script for slurm execution parameters - account details, run times, etc.
 - Run SIMBA/Schelling through run.sh launcher script; SIMBA assumes the default path to the configuration script to be under data/config.json.
 In the event other configuration files are created, they can be passed as an argument during execution.